Summary

 Negotiated individually by or on behalf of your organisation.

-Three important licensing features of a Microsoft Enterprise Agreement
+Three core licensing features of a Microsoft Enterprise Agreement

-The most common example nowadays would be a Microsoft 365 plan for every user, which may include Office 365 applications, Windows 11 per user and Enterprise Mobility + Security (EMS).
+The most common example nowadays is a Microsoft 365 plan for every user, which may include Office 365 applications, Windows 11 per user, and Enterprise Mobility + Security (EMS).
+Fortunately, you may procure a mix of such plans depending on different user requirements.

 There is no Microsoft Enterprise Agreement without a commitment.